 Many other states offer legal separation or even require a legal separation before a divorce, but that is not the case in Texas.

-If you need to protect your interest regarding property or children while being separated from your spouse, you will need to file for either a divorce or a suit affecting the parent-child relationship and obtain temporary orders.
+Suppose you need to protect your interest regarding property or children while being separated from your spouse.
+In that case, you will need to file for either a divorce or a suit affecting the parent-child relationship and obtain temporary orders.

 My spouse and I have separated.
 How does that affect our marital status?

 No longer living together does not have much effect on your Marital Status.
 Texas does not recognize either:

 - Common law divorce

 Spouses who are separated but not legally divorced continue to be treated as married during separation from each other.